r4ulcl/wifi_db/README.md

 # wifi_db
-Script to parse Aircrack-ng captures into a SQLite database, get handshakes (in 22000 hashcat format) and extract MGT identities.
+Script to parse Aircrack-ng captures into a SQLite database, get handshakes (in 22000 hashcat format), extract MGT identities, get interesting relations between APs, clients and it's Probes, get WPS information and have a global view of all the APs seen.

 ```
            _   __  _             _  _